A Guide to Change SharePoint Domain Name Using PowerShell

 In Conclusion,

 Overall, changing the domain name in SharePoint is a detailed process that requires careful planning and execution.
-However, by following the above guidelines mentioned in this blog, you can efficiently change the SharePoint domain name in your Office 365 tenant.
-I hope this blog will help every office 365 admin who wants to perform a SharePoint domain name change.
+However, by following the above guidelines mentioned in this blog, you can efficiently change the SharePoint Online in your Microsoft 365 tenant.
 Feel free to reach us in the comments for any assistance.

 “Understand the need for changing the SharePoint domain and adhere to the PowerShell instructions”